GauravG8/ML/README.md

 ##### LSTM - Long Short Term Memory Recurrent Neural Networks

 LSTM can take an input sentence of variable length and convert it to a fixed dimensional vector representation called thought vector.
 The vector generated will help recognize the closeness of similar sentences.

+#### 18th July, 2018
+Understanding Chatbots with APIs and Tensorflow

+* Feed Forward Neural Network
+    * Data flows one way
+    * Takes a fixed data size (images or numbers), eg. predict if temperature is hot or cold
+* Reccurrent Neural Networks
+    * Sequence Learning
+    * Feed data back to input while training in a recurring loop
+    * useful for conversational training